AlexHHsiao/linux/README.md

 ## Team Member
 ### Hongquan Xiao
 In the beginning,
 I worked on the code from assignment 2 and update vmx.c.
 I had some issue with my PC, so I reinstaslled VM and built the Kernel.
-I wachted class recording and understood where to make the code change.
+I watched class recording and understood where to make the code change.
 I then made the change in vmx file to calculate the number of exits by using the atomic_inc function.
-I researched with Yizhou to understand each condition in cpuid.
+I did research with Yizhou to understand each condition in cpuid.
 In the end after all code changes, I tested by using the inner VM and answered follow up question in assignment.

 ### Yizhou Yan
+In this assignment, I mainly focused on the cpuid.c and vmx.c files.
+Enabled system that responds to the numbers and frequency of each type exits when leaf function is invoked.
+Thanks to Hongquan for helping me installed and built the Kernel and troubleshoot VM issuses.

 ## Steps to complete
 * Copy the cpuid and vmx files into the location stated in assignment 2